CNES/S1Tiling/docs/files.rst

       * - ``TIFFTAG_IMAGEDESCRIPTION``
         - :samp:`Warped DEM to S2 tile`

-:Clean-up: These files are cleaned automatically.
+:Clean-up: These files are removed automatically.

 .. _height_on_S2-files: